Precioux/Precioux.github.io/_pages/Projects.md

 ## Spring 2023

 - **Coin Price Monitoring Project**
   This project showcases a cloud computing course final project, creating a cryptocurrency price monitoring app with two services, ”bepa” and ”peyk.”
-The project focuses on Docker, and Kubernetes deployment, and offers optional Docker Compose support. (code)
+The project focuses on Docker, and Kubernetes deployment, and offers optional Docker Compose support. [code](https://github.com/Precioux/Coin-Price-Monitoring)

 - **Job Execution Service**
   This project involves implementing an execution service to gain proficiency in cloud services.
-Users can upload files with Python, C, C++, Java, or other code for execution, with results delivered via email. (code)
+Users can upload files with Python, C, C++, Java, or other code for execution, with results delivered via email.[code](https://github.com/Precioux/Cloud-Computing-Projects/tree/master/Project1)

 - **Docker and Kubernetes Deployment**
-  This project focuses on Docker and Kubernetes deployment, aiming to create a simple project and deploy it on a Kubernetes server. (code)
+  This project focuses on Docker and Kubernetes deployment, aiming to create a simple project and deploy it on a Kubernetes server. [code](https://github.com/Precioux/Cloud-Computing-Projects/tree/master/Project2)

 - **MapReduce on Hadoop Cluster**
-  The goal of this project is to execute MapReduce on a Hadoop cluster. (code)
+  The goal of this project is to execute MapReduce on a Hadoop cluster. [code](https://github.com/Precioux/Cloud-Computing-Projects/tree/master/Project3)

 - **Neural Network Implementation**
   A neural network is implemented from scratch, incorporating various layers such as Fully Connected (FC), Conv2D, and Max Pooling.
 The implementation includes popular optimizers like Adam and Gradient Descent and loss functions including Binary Cross Entropy and Mean Squared Error.
-Different activation functions such as Sigmoid, ReLU, and Linear are also implemented. (code)
+Different activation functions such as Sigmoid, ReLU, and Linear are also implemented. [code](https://github.com/Precioux/Computational-Intelligence-Projects/tree/master/NeuralNetworks)

 - **Fuzzy Car Controller**
-  This project focuses on implementing a fuzzy car controller using charts. (code)
+  This project focuses on implementing a fuzzy car controller using charts.

 - **Super Mario Game**
   In this project, a genetic algorithm is implemented to excel in the Super Mario game by evolving an optimal ”goal chromosome” strategy. (code)